RecallGraph/RecallGraph/README.md

 For a description on what `args` are available for the above command, see [here](https://gist.github.com/adityamukho/d1a042bb808d871d7d4ef0f266191867#file-usage-md).

-### Docs
+## Docs

 - Some documentation is already available through the Swagger interface.
-- Detailed API docs are available [here](https://github.com/adityamukho/evstore/wiki/API).
+- Detailed API docs are available [here](https://github.com/adityamukho/CivicGraph/wiki/API).
 - Detailed technical documentation is actively being worked on, and will be available in the project wiki very soon.

-### Limitations
+## Limitations

 1. Although the test cases are quite extensive and have good coverage, this service has only been tested on single-instance DB deployments, and **not on clusters**.
-2. Since ArangoDB 3.4 does not support ACID transactions in [cluster mode](https://docs.arangodb.com/3.4/Manual/Transactions/Limitations.html#in-clusters), transactional ACIDity is not guaranteed for such deployments.
+2. As of version 3.4, ArangoDB does not support ACID transactions in [cluster mode](https://docs.arangodb.com/3.4/Manual/Transactions/Limitations.html#in-clusters), transactional ACIDity is not guaranteed for such deployments.

-### Contribution Guidelines

-A formal contribution guideline document will be prepared eventually.
-In the meantime,

-- stick to the exisiting coding and formatting styles,
-- maintain the current file and folder structure (it is quite simple and self-explanatory right now.
-Drop me a line if something isn't clear),
-- write test cases for every new piece of functionality and ensure good code coverage.
-Automated builds and coverage reports will be set up soon.

-### Get in Touch
+## Get in Touch

 - Raise an issue or PR on this repo, or
 - Mail me (email link in Github profile), or
-- DM me on Slack - `adityamukho@arangodb-community.slack.com`.
+- Join the Gitter channel - [https://gitter.im/CivicGraph/community](https://gitter.im/CivicGraph/community).